Alfresco/alfresco-ng2-components/docs/user-guide/aae-extensions.md

 ## Replace default form widgets with AAE form widgets

-This is a short walkthrough on replacing a standard `Text` [widget](../../lib/testing/src/lib/core/pages/form/widgets/widget.ts) with a custom component for all AAE forms rendered within `<adf-form>` component.
+This is an example of replacing the standard `Text` [widget](../../lib/testing/src/lib/core/pages/form/widgets/widget.ts) with a custom component for all AAE forms rendered within the `<adf-form>` component.

 First let's create a simple AAE form with `Text` widgets: